 The person who commented on my etiquette blog argued that it’s cowardly to put up a public post and not allow all comments, but like the property example, you’re not preventing other people from commenting on their own space They can rant ’til the cows come home about your post, as long as they do it on their own blog.
 You’re just saying they can’t comment on yours, and they don’t in any way, shape, or form have the right to unfettered access to your own property.
 I actually wouldn’t be surprised if there’s some overlap between the type of people who argue that removing comments is censorship and the type of people who would be inclined to tell you to get off their property or they’ll go get their shotgun.

-Even major media outlets have no obligation to publish any and all comments they receive, whether that be online or via snail mail.
+Even major media outlets have no obligation to publish any and all comments they receive, however they receive them.
 Social media platforms are also under no obligation to allow users to post anything they want.
 I’ve seen accusations of censorship aimed at social media for taking down images related to self-harm, but as private companies, social media platform are able to restrict the type of content they allow on their sites.
 Whether that’s socially palatable or not is a separate issue.

-Facebook has been quite outspoken in defending their choice not to restrict what users can post, including allowing attempts at election interference.
+Facebook has been quite outspoken in defending their choice not to restrict what users can post; this goes so far as allowing attempts at election interference.
 The ACLU defends Facebook’s stance, arguing that the government definitely shouldn’t have the power to separate fact from faction, and Facebook probably wouldn’t do much better:

 “There is no question that giving the government the power to separate truth from fiction and to censor speech on that basis would be dangerous.
 If you need confirmation, look no further than President Trump’s preposterous co-optation of the term “fake news.”
 A private company may not do much better, even if it’s not technically bound by the First Amendment to refrain from censorship. “